HarmoWatch/ngx-redux-core/README.md

 You need to decorate your class by `@ReduxState` and to provide a application wide unique state `name` to it.
 If you can not be sure that your name is unique enough, then you can add a unique id to it (*as in the example shown below*).

-##### ... implements `ReduxStateInterface`
+##### ... implements `ReduxStateProvider`

-The `@ReduxState` decorator is only valid for classes which implement the `ReduxStateInterface`.
-This is an generic interface where you've to provide your previously created `AppModuleStateInterface`.
-The `ReduxStateInterface` compels you to implement a public method `getInitialState`.
-This method is responsible to know, how the initial state can be computed and will return it as an `Promise`, `Observable` or an implementation of the state interface directly.
+The `@ReduxState` decorator is only valid for classes implementing the `ReduxStateProvider`.
+This is a generic interface, where you've to provide your previously created `AppModuleState`.
+The `ReduxStateProvider` enforces the implementation of the public method `getInitialState`.
+This method is responsible for knowing what the initial state can look like.
+You can return a `Promise`, `Observable` or an implementation of the state interface.

 > Note: The method `getInitialState` is called by *ngx-redux* automatically!
 Your state will be registered to the root state **after** the initial state was resolved successfully.